artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw1/homework1.md

 ### Set Up Instructions for Windows

-These instructions allow you to run the assignments on Windows by connecting remotely to a Raspberry Pi which is located in CCB's office
+These instructions allow you to run the assignments on Windows by connecting remotely to a Raspberry Pi which is located in CCB's office.
+You have to be sitting outside his office in order to drive your robot.

 1. Download the repo
 ```bash